Shiweiliuiiiiiii/shiweiliuiiiiiii.github.io/_pages/about.md

 **Research Interests**
 ======
-My general research interests are to understand and leverage the role of low dimensionality in deep learning, whose impacts span many important topics, including but not limited to efficient training/inference of large foundation models, understanding and improving LLM capacity, and hardware-friendly ML algorithms.
+My overarching research goal is to advance the frontiers of artificial intelligence from multiple perspectives, including but not limited to enhance the capabilities of large foundation models, improve the efficiency and accessibility of AI, develop deeper fundamental understanding of deep learning behavior, and exploring novel architectural designs, and better data curation.

 **Hiring Info:** I am actively hiring self-motivated PhD students based on [ELLIS Institute Tübingen](https://institute-tue.ellis.eu/de/jobs/phd-positions), with opportunities for joining leading universities such as ETH Zurich, University of Oxford, and others.